 9 Tall Trees Trail, Blackwater Arboretum, New Forest

-The New Forest’s ancient and ornamental woodlands are some of the best places in the country to see autumn.
+The New Forest’s ancient and ornamental woodlands are some of the best places in the country to see autumn colour.
 The Tall Trees trail, an easy 1.5 miles stroll, is one of the best places to experience the vivid display of autumn colour in the New Forest.
-The trail lives up to its name with giant redwoods and ancient douglas firs towering above.
+One of several autumn walks, this trail lives up to its name with giant redwoods and ancient douglas firs towering above.

 Explore Blackwater Arboretum.

 Stay at: Phoebe’s Cottage, 26 minutes’ drive away.